-Brutal new phase: Putin's horrifying plan after declaring victory
+Brutal new phase: Putin's plan after declaring victory

 On Thursday, the Russian leader claimed the "liberation" of Mariupol, after nearly two months of relentless attacks on the key port city.

-"The completion of combat work to liberate Mariupol is a success," Mr Putin said alongside Defence Minister Sergei Shoigu.
+"The completion of combat work to liberate Mariupol is a success," Putin said alongside Defence Minister Sergei Shoigu.

 Around 2000 Ukrainians are still inside the Azovstal steelworks site, where they have been defending against the advancing Russian forces.

-Researchers from the Institute for the Study of War (ISW) said the next phase of Mr Putin's plan will see his forces starving out the remaining Ukrainian defenders.
+Researchers from the Institute for the Study of War (ISW) said the next phase of Putin's plan will see his forces starving out the remaining Ukrainian defenders.

 "Russian forces will attempt to starve out remaining Ukrainian defenders in the Azovstal steel plant rather than clear it through likely costly assaults," an assessment from the ISW stated.